NervanaSystems/ngraph-python/doc/source/installation.rst

 Examples
 ========

-Several useful example scripts demonstate how to use graphiti:
+Several useful example scripts demonstate how to use Nervana Graph:

 * ``ngraph/examples/walk_through/logres.py`` is a simple example of using graph operations.
 * ``ngraph/examples/mnist_mlp.py`` uses the neon front-end to define and train the model.